Chevrolet Bolt Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details estimated Chevrolet Bolt insurance rates for other coverage scenarios.
+The chart below breaks down average Chevrolet Bolt insurance rates for different risk profiles and scenarios.

-An older driver with no violations or accidents and high physical damage deductibles could pay as little as $1,300 per year on average for full coverage.
-Rates are much higher for teen drivers, where even without any violations or accidents they should be prepared to pay at least $5,200 a year.
+More mature drivers with no driving violations and high deductibles may pay as little as $1,300 every 12 months on average, or $108 per month, for full coverage.
+Prices are much higher for drivers in their teens, where even good drivers will be charged upwards of $5,300 a year.
 View Rates by Age

-Where you live makes a big difference in Chevrolet Bolt insurance rates.
-A 40-year-old driver could pay as low as $1,020 a year in states like Utah, Ohio, and New Hampshire, or have to pay at least $1,910 on average in New York, Michigan, and Florida.
+Where you choose to live also has a big influence on Chevrolet Bolt insurance prices.
+A middle-age driver might find prices as low as $1,100 a year in states like Missouri, New Hampshire, and Vermont, or be forced to pay as much as $2,050 on average in Michigan, New York, and Louisiana.

 |State||Premium||Compared to U.S. Avg||Percent Difference|